The creative benefits of a dip outdoors

 Lanes are a kind of trap for people taking up swimming because counting lengths, doing lots of repetitive movement without really knowing what you’re doing and learning the competitive strokes are all problematic.

 But lane-swimming in the leisure centre may not be the best way to explore a new approach.
-There’s a growing number of people who swim outdoors, not for aerobic exercise but for more holistic benefits.
-Here’s just a few:

 Even if you’re pootling along with your face out, the fresh air and views are good for you, and if you’re happy in the water and not trying to get anywhere, the head-up technique won’t do you too much damage.
-Having said this, for the fullest experience, I would always choose to have my face under the surface most of the time.
+Having said this, for the fullest experience, I’d always choose to have my face under the surface most of the time.
 So the following skills are key:

 - Floating, both face down and vertically;